repoze/repoze.who/docs/middleware.rst

 :mod:`repoze.who` performs the following operations in the following order during middleware ingress:

+#.
+Environment Setup

+    The middleware adds a number of keys to the WSGI environment:

+    ``repoze.who.plugins``
+       A reference to the configured plugin set.

+    ``repoze.who.logger``
+       A reference to the logger configured into the middleware.

+    ``repoze.who.application``
+       A refererence to the "right-hand" application.
+The plugins consulted during request classification / identification / authentication may replace this application with another WSGI application, which will be used for the remainer of the current request.

-1. Request Classification
+#.
+Request Classification

-    The WSGI environment is examined and the request is classified into one "type" of request.
-The callable named as the ``classifer`` argument to the :mod:`repoze.who` middleware
-    constructor is used to perform the classification.
-It returns a value that is considered to be the request classification (a single string).
+    The middleware hands the WSGI environment to the configured ``classifier`` plugin, which is responsible for classifying the request into a single "type".
+This plugin must return a single string value classifying the request, e.g., "browser", "xml-rpc", "webdav", etc.

+    This classification may serve to filter out plugins consulted later in the request.
+For instance, a plugin which issued a challenge as an HTML form would be inappropriate for use in requests from an XML-RPC or WebDAV client.

-2. Identification
+#.
+Identification

-    Identifiers which nominate themselves as willing to extract data for a particular class of request (as provided by the request classifier) will be consulted to retrieve credentials data from the environment.
+    Each plugin configured as an identifiers for a particular class of request is called to extract identity data ("credentials") from the WSGI enfironment.

     For example, a basic auth identifier might use the ``HTTP_AUTHORIZATION`` header to find login and password information.
+Each configured identifier plugin is consulted in turn, and any non-None identities returned are collected into a list to be authenticated.

-Identifiers are also responsible for providing header information to set and remove authentication information in the response during egress.
+    Identifiers are also responsible for providing header information used to set and remove authentication information in the response during egress (to "remember" or "forget" the currently-authenticated user).

-3. Authentication
+#.
+Authentication

-    Authenticators which nominate themselves as willing to authenticate for a particular class of request will be consulted to compare information provided by the identification plugins that returned credentials.
-For example, an htpasswd authenticator might look in a file for a user record matching any of the identities.
-If it finds one, and if the password listed in the record matches the password provided by an identity, the userid of the user would be returned (which would be the same as the login name).
+    The middlware consults each plugin configured as an authenticators for a particular class of request, to compare credentials extracted by the identification plugins to a given policy, or set of valid credentials.

+    For example, an htpasswd authenticator might look in a file for a user record matching any of the extracted credentials.
+If it finds one, and if the password listed in the record matches the password in the identity, the userid of the user would be returned (which would be the same as the login name).
+Successfully-authenticated ndenties are "weighted", with the highest weight identity governing the remainder of the request.

-4. Metadata Provision
+#.
+Metadata Assignment

-    The identity of the authenticated user found during the authentication step can be augmented with arbitrary metadata.
+    After identifying and authenticating a user, :mod:`repoze.who` consults plugins configured as metadata providers, which may augmented the authenticated identity with arbitrary metadata.

-    For example, a metadata provider plugin might augment the identity with first, middle and last names, or a more specialized metadata provider might augment the identity with a list of role or group names.
+    For example, a metadata provider plugin might add the user's first, middle and last names to the identity.
+A more specialized metadata provider might augment the identity with a list of role or group names assigned to the user.

 .. _egress_stages: